Orafilynie/Old-BurgerCodeGen/readme.md

 # Warning !

-EDIT : The operation has now begun once more (without ice cream) and after some testing, the bot is still working at this date (04/03).
+EDIT : The operation has now ended once more, as so, the project will not be updated until the operation comes back (maybe in this summer around september more or less)

 # BurgerCodeGen Discord Bot